[Updated 12/20/2021] Personally, I’d argue that the best small towns in North Carolina easily rank among the best small towns in America on the whole.

 Also located in the Great Smoky Mountains, Maggie Valley is one of the best small mountain towns in NC for those who don’t mind when things get a bit tourist-y.

-While the town of around 1,200 residents has plenty of quaint personality and quirkiness, much of that is now pinned on a visitor’s welcome tourist board.
+While the mountain town of 1,200 residents has plenty of personality and quirkiness, much of that is now pinned on a welcome sign for tourists..

 Naturally, Maggie Valley has embraced its convenient location (to Great Smoky Mountains National Park, Asheville, the Blue Ridge Parkway, and plenty more), added attractions, and invited everyone to enjoy.